 MANUFACTURING TRADITION SINCE 1967..

-VILKMA AB was established in 1967 in Ukmergė, giving a new form to manufacturing of shirts.
+VILKMA AB was established in 1967 in Ukmergė, giving a new form to manufacturing of clothing.
 Long history of traditional textile crafts in our country, particularly in Ukmergė, ensure heritage of competence and skills, makes us proud of our achievements and responsible for maintaining our reputation as a reliable garment manufacturer.
 Enthusiasm about production and knowledge of the latest technologies in combination with experience and competences acquired over many years, attention to details and reliable service – all of these elements ensure that the product we make is always among the best.

 In November, the doors of Lithuania’s first VILKMA BESPOKE sewing salon for custom-made shirts opened in Vilnius.
 This provides the highest-class fabrics, recommendations from tailor and exclusive service.